 They don’t have to wait for long, suddenly the little doll seems to unfold and grow.

 ‘Oh my!’
 Taïga is thunderstruck.
 ‘It’s happening, just as you had said it would.’

 ‘What’s happening?’
 Peaches whines.

-‘Why don’t you take your hands away and look?’
-Rowan snaps a little irritated.
+‘Why don’t you take your hands away from your eyes and look?’
+Rowan snaps, a little irritated.